The Polestar

 If this list sounds oddly familiar, it's because electric vehicles happen to solve all of these problems without the need for overly complex electromechanical systems that have middling reliability prospects.
 Almost every EV on the market can flawlessly delivery instant and uninterrupted torque from standstill to VMAX, all with minimal NVH and respectable efficiency.

 And yes, the argument remains that EV's tend to lack personality and most on the market still have subpar input tuning, but it's hard to deny their appeal as a no-nonsense daily driver vehicle.
-On top of the refinement and NVH advantages, a electric car (in theory...) has almost no mechanical reliability concerns and minimal maintenance requirements.
+On top of the refinement and NVH advantages, an electric car (in theory...) has almost no mechanical reliability concerns and minimal maintenance requirements.
 The only real drawbacks are the inevitable battery degradation and severe initial depreciation, neither of which are a concern to me as a 3-year lease customer though, so they didn't apply to my use-case.

 A New Hunt